ymgw55/segment-anything-edge-detection/README.md

 ```

 ## TODO
 - The thick lines on the probability map split into two lines after Edge NMS, so there is a need to improve the accuracy.
-Therefore, edge detection using thresholds for probability maps is currently the default setting.
-If you know something about edge detection, feel free to submit a pull request.
+Therefore, edge detection using probability map thresholds is currently the default.
+If you can improve it using Edge NMS, feel free to submit a pull request.
 - If time permits, I may create a pipeline to perform an end-to-end evaluation of SAM's edge detection performance using the BSDS dataset.

 ## Reference
 The code in this repository mainly uses code from the following two repositories.
-Thanks you.
+Thank you.
 - [segment-anything](https://github.com/facebookresearch/segment-anything)